The Role and Responsibilities of a Software Tester

 5. Regression Testing

 Whenever defects are fixed or new features are added, testers perform regression testing to ensure that changes have not adversely affected existing functionality.
-This helps maintain the software's integrity and reliability over time.
+Test case management platforms such as TestRail help organize and automate regression suites, making it easier to maintain software integrity over time.

 6. Reporting and Documentation